How good alignment keeps your joints healthy

 According to the Mayo Clinic, there are two main types of arthritis.

-1/ Rheumatoid Arthritis is a disease in which the immune system that attacks the joints.
+1/ Rheumatoid Arthritis: the immune system attacks the joints.

-2/ Osteoarthritis is caused by the erosion of cartilage most often resulting from overuse and non-use of a joint.
+2/ Osteoarthritis: the erosion of cartilage resulting from overuse or non-use of a joint.
 Misalignment increases the risk of overuse.

-We learned from discussions with Dr. Gerbino that accurate and timely diagnosis is important for preserving your cartilage and your joints.
+Accurate and timely diagnosis is important for preserving your cartilage and keeping your joints healthy and pain free.

-According to Dr. Gerbino, the most important elements of keeping your cartilage healthy are similar to what you do for general good health: exercise regularly, eat a healthy diet, and manage your stress.
+The most important elements of keeping your cartilage healthy are similar to what you do for general good health: exercise regularly, eat a healthy diet, and manage your stress.
+More specifically:

 1/ Move with good form

-Proper alignment will reduce the risk of injury to the cartilage.
-Pilates helps train the body in a way that enables the joint to serve the function that it is designed to do.
-Movement taught correctly overtime is reportedly, as good as manual therapy.
+Proper alignment will reduce the risk of injury to the cartilage so that the joint serves the function that it is designed to do.
+Based on the latest research, movement taught correctly overtime is as good as manual therapy for reducing pain and maintaining healthy joints.

 2/ Eat a plant based diet

-A plant based diet will help reduce unnecessary inflammation.
+A plant based diet helps to reduce unnecessary inflammation.
 Unnecessary inflation is an immune response that is not triggered by injury or infection.
 Without something to heal, the immune system cells begin to destroy healthy arteries, organs and joints.
-The result are some of the chronic health conditions such as diabetes.
+The result is often a chronic health condition such as diabetes.

 3/ Reduce stress

 Pain that is not joint related is likely a muscle and/or fascia strain.
-There are different degrees of strains.
+There are three different levels of strains.

-Level 2: Stained muscle with some swelling and loss of strength.
-May result in a bruise.
+2: Strained muscle with swelling, loss of strength and possibly a bruise.

 Consult your doctor for Level 2 and Level 3 strains.